omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 Place the signed installer on the company website, on a https URL (i.e. the webserver must have a SSL certificate ).
 Once the app is submitted, the file cannot be modified.

+On Microsoft Partners website, create a developer account.
+Add a new application.
+Provide app name, description, store images, license, privacy rules.
+App price. etc.
+Sign all required contracts.

-On Microsoft Partners website, on the application page, add a package of type EXE.
+Add a package of type EXE.

 Set the installer URL.